-The book you're holding in your hands comprises this Introduction and two sections: 'The API Design' and 'The Backwards Compatibility'.
+The book you're holding in your hands comprises this Introduction and three large sections.

-In Section I, we will discuss designing APIs as a concept: how to build the architecture properly, from high-level planning down to final interfaces.
+In Section I we'll discuss designing APIs as a concept: how to build the architecture properly, from high-level planning down to final interfaces.

-Section II is dedicated to an API lifecycle: how interfaces evolve over time, and how to elaborate the product to match users' needs.
+Section II is dedicated to an API's lifecycle: how interfaces evolve over time, and how to elaborate the product to match users' needs.

-One more section is planned for the future: the 'API as a Product' section will be more about the un-engineering sides of the API, like API marketing, organizing customer support, and working with a community.
+Finally, Section III is more about the un-engineering sides of the API, like API marketing, organizing support, and working with a community.